HURTS SO GOOD

 With three feisty little girls to keep things light, the Carneys are by most accounts a happy family; they like each other.
 The discovery of Seamus's body interrupts their peace, rousing visits from an I.R.A. intent on strong-arming the Carneys' silence.
 It confirms Caitlin's widow status, making the tension between her and Quinn harder to ignore.
 It signals the end of innocence for the Carney teenagers and their friends, the Corcorans, who come to help each harvest.
 Caught between childhood and responsibility, pressure to serve the cause has begun to infiltrate youth's carefree bubble.
 From scenes that swing between the highest spirits and the worst of news, Butterworth's thesis takes shape: the political won't let the personal be.
 Eventually tipping the scales, politics and “children ardent for some desperate glory,” to quote Wilfred Owen, drive the play's tragic ending.

-The joy of The Ferryman lies in the beauty of its minor family dramas: harvest day and a missing goose to kill, the burning need to storytell that keeps Uncle Pat's tongue wagging and brings Aunt Maggie back from wherever she may go.
-Throughout the play I was struck with the thought that the only reason we humans do anything is to have a story—or glory—to share.
+The joy of The Ferryman lies in the beauty of its minor family dramas: harvest day and a missing goose to kill, the burning need to storytell that keeps Uncle Pat's tongue wagging and brings Aunt Maggie back to Earth.
+Throughout the play I was struck by the thought that the only reason humans do anything is to have a story—or glory—to share.
 We feed off struggle because without it you not only miss a complete human experience, you don’t have any good material.
-This may be small comfort in the face of real heartbreak, but it's better than nothing.
+This may be small comfort in the face of real heartbreak, but it's better than gabber’s block.

 At a time it's rare that conversation doesn't turn to politics, I recall the face my (incredibly informed and opinionated) grandmother used to make when one of us "went there."
 Bush, Clinton, affirmative action, political correctness, "don't ask, don't tell," whatever the Nineties topic, it was never a good time to tarnish our family's joy or calm with disagreements over the world’s problems.
 When living in France, I got on the bandwagon of deploring American apathy compared with French activism—what's a real day without a protest or strike?
 Later in graduate school, studying de Tocqueville, I had a professor who pointed out that political detachment may indicate a healthy culture, one in which we are able to focus on building our own lives.
 In lieu of either extreme, I have often imagined passionate, articulate debates from which everyone walks away more informed and no one hurt, but have rarely experienced one.
 In our culture of headline fatigue, I like poet Rachel Hadas’s great-books approach.
 Uncle Patrick would agree.